 Two key features of the JOBS Act - general solicitation in Rule 506 offerings, and the increased thresholds at which an issuer will be required to register a class of securities under the Securities Exchange Act of 1934 (the "1934 Act") - when combined with certain advantages already enjoyed by issuers in Rule 506 offerings, will open up an entirely new category of "publicly offered private offerings" that are largely exempt from substantive regulation at either the federal or state level, by issuers that will be able to avoid becoming public companies, for practical purposes, as long as they wish.
-Given the high costs and liability risks of operating as a publicly reporting company in the US, and the great advantages (listed below) of being a Rule 506 issuer, this is a category that will prove to be very large, and very varied.
+Given the high costs and liability risks of operating as a publicly reporting company in the U.S., and the great advantages of being a Rule 506 issuer, this is a category that could prove to be very large, and very varied.

 Rule 506.
 Rule 506 is the exemption used for more than 90% of all exempt offerings in the US, and more than 90% of all exempt offerings already are limited to accredited investors.
-Rule 506, as it has existed until now, has permitted private placements to be sold in unlimited offering amounts, to an unlimited number of purchasers (subject to the need for public company registration when an issuer has 500 holders of record), so long as all of the purchasers are accredited investors and there is no use of general solicitation or public advertising.
+Rule 506, as it had existed until the recent amendments, permitted private placements to be sold in unlimited offering amounts, to an unlimited number of purchasers (subject to the need for 1934 Act registration when an issuer has 500 holders of record), so long as all of the purchasers are accredited investors and there was no use of general solicitation or public advertising.

 The JOBS Act and General Solicitation.
-The JOBS Act directed the SEC to remove the prohibitions on general solicitation or general advertising for securities offerings relying on Rule 506.
-In particular, Section 201(a)(1) of the JOBS Act directed the SEC to amend Rule 506 to permit general solicitation or general advertising provided that the issuer has taken reasonable steps to verify that all purchasers of the securities are accredited investors.
-The Commission has proposed amendments to Rule 506 to accomplish this direction (SEC Rel.
-33-9354 (August 29, 2012)), but the amendments have not been adopted at this date.
+The JOBS Act directed the SEC to remove the prohibitions on general solicitation or public advertising for securities offerings relying on Rule 506.
+In particular, Section 201(a)(1) of the JOBS Act directed the SEC to amend Rule 506 to permit general solicitation or public advertising provided that the issuer has taken reasonable steps to verify that all purchasers of the